 Inspired by the Matterhorn and wanting to expand the attractions in his new Disneyland theme park; Walt asked his Imagineers to create an attraction that would bring the excitement of a bobsled run into the park.
 Taking the concept of a rollercoaster to a totally new level, Walt and his team envisioned making this “new” thrill ride an actual trip down a mountainside.
 Of course, the mountain, upon whose slopes we would travel, would be the Matterhorn.
 Always the innovator, in addition to creating the first truly themed rollercoaster, Walt Disney and his Matterhorn gained the distinction of being the first tubular steel track coaster.
 It is the construction method used by most new rollercoasters to this day.
 When it opened in 1959, at 147 ft. tall, the Matterhorn was the tallest structure in Orange County.

-Willie Schaelffler, a German American skiing champion had laid out the runs at Squaw Valley for the 1960 Winter Olympic Games.
+Willie Schaelffler, a German American skiing champion had laid out the runs in the area or the 1960 Winter Olympic Games.
 Walt watched Willie and his staff groom the ski runs and became inspired to look into perhaps creating a ski resort of his own.
 Walt asked Willie to help with the search for a location.
 He also engaged longtime advisor, Buzz Price, who had recommended the site for Disneyland in the 1950s; to begin the search for possible locations that could be developed into a ski resort.
 Sites that were considered included: San Gorgonio, Aspen, Mammoth and ultimately Mineral King.

 Mineral King was selected for several reasons.
 It was roughly half way between Los Angeles (228 mi.) and San Francisco (271 mi.).
 It included 15,000 acres of land with mountain peaks at 12,400 ft.
 There was a valley at 7,200 ft. which was 2 miles in length and ¼ mile wide.
 The high peaks surrounding this valley protected it from wind, making topography and conditions ideal for skiers.
 Willie Schaelffler, a world class skier, commented: “Mineral King has the largest, finest skiing areas grouped in a compact region that I have ever seen.
 Nothing in America, Europe, or anywhere else in the world compare with it.”
 In addition to being a highly function location, the Mineral King site was exceptionally beautiful as well.
 In 1903, William Dudley wrote in the Sierra Club Bulletin: “There is nothing in the whole Sierra range more beautiful than the valley of Mineral King in June; nothing more like an upper valley in the Swiss Alps”.